webdeck/homebridge-indigo2/README.md

 * "serverId": Identifier of the HomeKit Bridge server instance (required)
 * "accessoryNamePrefix": Prefix all accessory names with this string (optional, useful for testing)
 * "listenPort": homebridge-indigo2 will listen on this port for device state updates from HomeKit Bridge (required)
+* "debug": If true, will log extra debugging information

 HomeKit limits bridges to 100 devices. homebridge-indigo2 will only include up to the first 99 accessories discovered.